rajpurkarlab/cheXlocalize/README.md

 <a name="segm"></a>

 ## Generate Segmentations from Saliency Heatmap
 We provided the code to generate binary segmentations from saliency heatmaps using a thresholding scheme.
 The technical details can be found in the Method section of our paper manuscript.
-To save the binary segmentations efficiently, we used RLE format for storage and the encoding is implemented using the toolbox provided in COCO detection challenge [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).
+To save the binary segmentations efficiently, we used RLE format for storage and the encoding is implemented using the toolbox provided in COCO detection challenge, [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).

 ### Usage